hanwencheng/api/types/classes/_primitive_type_.type.md

 **`description`**
 This is a extended version of String, specifically to handle types.
-Here we rely fully on what string provides us, however we also adjust the types received from the runtime, i.e. we remove the `T::` prefixes found in some types for consistency accross implementation.
+Here we rely fully on what string provides us, however we also adjust the types received from the runtime, i.e. we remove the `T::` prefixes found in some types for consistency across implementation.

 ## Hierarchy